marcfreiheit/seneca-mesh/README.md

 node that provides bootstrapping functionality as a its primary purpose.
 The problem then reduces to finding base nodes.

-Note: not all base nodes need to alive - you can provide a list of base nodes containing nodes that are down.
+Note: not all base nodes need to be alive - you can provide a list of base nodes containing nodes that are down.
 SWIM will continue anyway so long as at least one node is up.